 the relationship between an organization and the public

-PR iDo You Take Advantage of PR or Public Relations Opportunities?s different from advertising in the fact that in advertising you pay for the privilege of controlling the timing, placement, and message associated with it.
+What is PR?
+PR is different from advertising in the fact that in advertising you pay for the privilege of controlling the timing, placement, and message associated with it.
 While with PR, since it is generally free, the control lies in the hands of the writer and media outlet providing you the coverage.
 I once heard that “Advertising is what you pay for, PR is what you pray for.”

 There are many forms of PR.
 Most of the time the words PR conjure up images of events at opposite ends of the spectrum.
 Either a publicity stunt where someone is doing something that is outrageous and crazy to call attention to themselves, their company or their mission, or a company spokesperson trying to put a positive spin on a potentially bad situation that has arisen for the company.